 In Church Leadership & Strategy Pastors Woodford and Senkbeil offer an honest and transparent assessment of the realities and pressures of modern pastoral ministry.
 Weaving together practical suggestions, lessons from experience, and an array of resources, Church Leadership & Strategy helps shape servant-leaders for healthy and holistic pastoral ministry.

 —Michael W. Newman, President of the Texas District of the Lutheran Church—Missouri Synod and author of Hope When Your Heart Breaks: Navigating Grief and Loss

-The Lexham Ministry Guides offer practical wisdom for the church.
+The Lexham Ministry Guides, edited by Harold L. Senkbeil, offer practical, proven wisdom for the church.
 But wisdom takes time.
-The authors in this series scraped wisdom together from the nitty-gritty of experience.
-You won’t find plug-and-play answers in the Lexham Ministry Guides.
+The authors in this series developed their wisdom through years of ministry experience and conversations with colleagues.
+These books invite you to enter into these conversations to better serve the Savior’s sheep and lambs with confidence.
 You will find hands-on tools, lessons from years of ministry experience, and an array of resources to apply to your own ministry context.

-Harold L. Senkbeil is an Executive Director Emeritus of DOXOLOGY: The Lutheran Center for Spiritual Care.
+Harold L. Senkbeil is executive director emeritus of DOXOLOGY: The Lutheran Center for Spiritual Care.
 His pastoral experience of nearly five decades includes parish ministry, the seminary classroom, and parachurch leadership.
-He is author of numerous books, including The Care of Souls: Cultivating a Pastor’s Heart and Dying to Live: The Power of Forgiveness and Sanctification: Christ in Action.
+He is author of numerous books, including award-winning The Care of Souls, Christ and Calamity, and Dying to Live.

-Lucas V. Woodford is the District President of the Minnesota South District of the Lutheran Church—Missouri Synod.
+Lucas V. Woodford is the district president of the Minnesota South District of the Lutheran Church-Missouri Synod.
 He previously served as pastor for fifteen years.
-He is Fellow of DOXOLOGY: The Lutheran Center for Spiritual Care and author of reat Commission, Great Confusion, or Great Confession?: The Mission of the Holy Christian Church.
+He is Fellow of DOXOLOGY: The Lutheran Center for Spiritual Care and author of Great Commission, Great Confusion, or Great Confession?: The Mission of the Holy Christian Church.